 The pear shape engagement ring has come a long long way from when two decades ago Carrie Bradshaw “literally” threw up at the sight of it!
-(Sure, it was more than just the shape of the ring and more about Bradshaw’s fear of commitment)
+(Sure, it was less about the ring and more about Bradshaw’s fear of commitment)

 But the pear cut diamond is one heck of a beauty and is proudly worn by names such as Victoria Beckham, Jessica Simpson, Anna Kournikova and Katherine Heigl among many others.